 Certain colour combinations don’t go together

 I have no idea why some say blue-black or brown-black or pink-orange combinations are tacky.
-Considering black is said to go with every colour, first twos are quite obviously big fat lies.
-And the third, pink and orange is undoubtedly a perfect fun and festive colour combination.
+Considering black is said to go with every colour, the first twos are quite obviously big fat lies.
+And the third, pink and orange is undoubtedly a perfect fun and festive colour combination, whether you style pastel pieces or prefer bright pops of colour.
 Feel free to pair navy blue or brown with black for a dark monochrome winter outfit.
 While the holidays season is the best excuse to wear orange and pink.

 Over-accessorising looks messy